clarkedarkmatter/smart-goose/content/pages/about.md

 layout: page
 ---

-David Sharp is a husband, a veteran, a retired Finance Director, a Christian and a father of two.
+David Sharp is a husband, a veteran, a retired Finance Director, a Christian and a father of three.

 ![David Family](https://sharp4congress.b-cdn.net/images/david-family-2.jpg)

 He is member of the [Grapevine Baptist Church](https://www.gbcky.net/) in Madisonville.

-Mr. Sharp is an 8 Year, ARMY Disabled Veteran and served as the Hopkins County Republican County Republican Chairman for 6 years!
+Mr. Sharp is an 8 Year, ARMY Veteran and served as the Hopkins County Republican County Republican Chairman for 6 years!

 ##### Think David will help get Hopkins County and Kentucky on the right path?